mythic/drupal-starter-project/README.example.md

 ## Dependencies

 There are two package managers in this project, [Composer][] and [Yarn][].
 Composer manages the PHP packages and Drupal libraries.
-Yarn manages the nodejs packages required to compile the JavaScript and SCSS in the project.
+[Yarn][] manages the Node.js packages required to compile the JavaScript and SCSS in the project.

-Both the `composer` and `yarn` commands are wrapped in Lando tooling:
+Both the `composer` and `yarn` commands are wrapped in [Lando][] tooling:

 Example:
 ```bash